edward-ly/sdl3-template/README.md

 - [Emscripten SDK] (Web only)
 <!-- - [Inkscape] (Android only) -->

+SDL itself is not required to be installed on your system.
+It will be automatically downloaded as needed when building the app.

 ### Android

 Building the Android app requires installing the command-line tools